csoeller/PYME-extra/README.md

 ### Installation ###

-A quick hack, in so far as I do not have a proper installation setup, but rather use the PYME.config system to pick up the relevant bits, as well as Python's PYTHONPATH:
+A quick hack, in so far as I do not have a proper setuptools/distutils installation setup, but rather use the PYME.config system to pick up the costom plugins, as well as Python's PYTHONPATH to allow the required modules to be loaded at runtime:

 - add the parent directory of this repo to your PYTHONPATH
-- add the plugin entries into a suitable config file
+- add the plugin entries into suitable config files into a directory searched by PYME.config

-On my machine, in the per user PYME config file for visgui (~/.PYME/plugins/visgui/myplugins.txt) I currently have
+On my machine, in the per user PYME config file for visgui (~/.PYME/plugins/visgui/myplugins.txt), I currently have

 ```